Yana van der Meulen Rodgers

 Yana van der Meulen Rodgers is a professor in the Department of Labor Studies and Employment Relations in the School of Management and Labor Relations at Rutgers University,.
-She also serves as Faculty Director of the Center for Women and Work at Rutgers.

-Rodgers works regularly as a consultant for the Asian Development Bank, the World Bank, and the United Nations.
+She also works regularly as a consultant for the Asian Development Bank, the World Bank, and the United Nations.
 She has authored numerous journal articles in economics and has written two books.
-She was the president of the International Association for Feminist Economics (IAFFE) from 2013 to 2014.
+From 2018 to 2024 she served as Faculty Director of the Center for Women and Work at Rutgers, and she was the president of the International Association for Feminist Economics (IAFFE) from 2013 to 2014.